Are you suffering from Postpartum Depression?

 Post partum depression (PPD) may begin anytime during the initial 2-3 months after birth.
-Their symptoms may appear to be like that of Baby Blues but soon they become more intense and long lasting, interfering in your daily activities to take care of your family, new baby and yourself.
+PPD symptoms may appear to be like that of Baby Blues but soon these symptoms become more intense and long lasting, interfering in your daily activities while you struggle to take care of your family, new baby and yourself.

 - Feeling tired and exhausted all the time

 - Strong negative feelings such as sadness, hopelessness, worthlessness, helplessness and guilt

 - Difficulty in concentration

 - Losing interest in activities you used to enjoy before